 She hopes people use her experience as a cautionary tale.
 Instead of trying to move forward on a life change in January, she recommends slowing down.
 “A diet is a slow process, and a divorce should be one, too.”

-Russell advises moving ahead in the divorce or separation, but in small increments.
-“Consider the ramifications of the break-up before making big changes.
+Russell advises moving ahead in the divorce or separation but in small increments.
+“Consider the ramifications of the breakup before making big changes.
 Get space to breathe both literally and figuratively before making a permanent decision, she said.
 “January 1 is the day of the resolutions,” Russell said.
 “Rather than be lining up at the courthouse on January second, go to an apartment leasing office.
 You could save hundreds of thousands of dollars.”

 “Holiday stress may also be a reason to choose to divorce or separate in January.
 There is so much to handle during the holidays, office holiday parties; meddling relatives at mandatory family gatherings; expanding Santa lists, that people are overwhelmed enough.
 Breaking up with a spouse is just more than they can handle,” she said.
 “Setting the divorce process in motion is simply less emotionally taxing after the holiday commotion has died down,” Klungness said.

-“Those changes are major alterations like divorce because people are more willing in January to take a risk that they believe will pay off in a positive, life-improving way,” she said.
+“Those changes are major alterations like divorce because people are more willing in January to take a risk that they believe will pay off in a positive, life-improving way,” she adds.
 “It has to do with making new resolutions for a new year and deciding they are not willing to go through the same unhappiness they have gone through the year before,” Carle said.
 “January is a marker for change.
-They want to put themselves out there in away that will guarantee an opportunity for a better life in the future.”
+They want to put themselves out there in a way that will guarantee an opportunity for a better life in the future.”